dataminding/ml-zoomcamp/capstone-project/README.md

 As the topic of the Capstone Project, I've chosen the detection of real/fake job postings.
 The dataset is available on [Kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction).
 It contains about ~18k records with job postings marked as real or fraudlent.
-I considered this as a binary classification problem, where the goal was to identify whether a job posting is real or fake (fraudlent).
+I considered this as a binary classification problem, where the goal was to identify whether a job posting is fake or real.
-The dataset contains following attributes:
+The dataset contains following the attributes:

     - job_id: a record ID, which isn't considered by the model
 	- title: name/title of the job posting (e.g. Bill Review Manager)